 Mid would like to thank all of our armed forces for their commitment and sacrifices.
 We are dedicated to providing outstanding services to help veterans, service members, or eligible family members of disabled veterans achieve their academic and personal goals.

 The Office of Financial Aid is the certifying office for Mid and is available to assist with any questions regarding VA Educational Benefits.

 Once a student’s financial aid has been completely processed they may charge their tuition, fees and books against eligible financial aid awards.
 Some types of federal and state financial aid funds are limited.
 Mid students who apply by April 1st will be given priority when those funds are awarded by Mid.
 Students selected for verification may be required to submit documents to the Financial Aid Office at Mid.

 For those students, Mid must compare the information from the FAFSA to the applicable tax forms and other required documents.
 Financial aid will not be awarded until all required documents are provided.
 If it is determined that additional documents are required, financial aid previously awarded may be cancelled.
 Falsification of income information submitted for the purpose of receiving financial assistance will result in cancellation of all future assistance and repayment of all previously awarded financial aid.
 If federal and/or state funds are involved, the appropriate government agencies will be notified including the U.S. Department of Education, Michigan Higher Education Assistance Authority, and/or the Office of Inspector General.

 For more information on 'Verification', view this short video:

 Must add Mid’s school code, 006768, to their FAFSA at www.fafsa.gov.
 Students must renew their FAFSA each year.

-Contact the financial aid office for spring and summer semester eligibility.
+Contact the financial aid office for winter and summer semester eligibility.